• Are Working Capital Partners Factoring Clients Finding What They Need

 Analysis Of Industry Sectors

 The list above is quite a mixed bag of sectors, with concentrations in construction - which very few factors support.
 There are a lot of other sectors that many factors would probably struggle to support e.g. retail, agents etc. Conversely, the concentration of employment agencies at c.
-2.4% (generally simple business that many factors prefer) appears below the typical proportion of recruiters that we see across the factoring industry generally.
+2.4% (a generally simple business that many factors prefer) appears below the typical proportion of recruiters that we see across the factoring industry generally.
 So it appears to be a book including some of the more difficult trades, which was our interpretation of their niche - helping companies that others often couldn't find support elsewhere.

-Having not heard any further rumours about any proposed purchase of the book, I wonder if the nature of the client trades is an issue for some potential acquirers?
-Or if the selective, non committed nature of the arrangements is something that could be deterring potential acquirers?
+Having not heard any further rumours about any proposed purchase of the book, I wonder if the nature of the client trades is an issue for some potential acquirers.
+Or if the selective, non-committed nature of the arrangements is something that could be deterring potential acquirers?
 Time will no doubt tell.

 Share with: